faisalmemon/iOS/README.md

 Run `git submodule update --init --recursive`

+### Dependencies
+We use Carthage for dependency management.
+If you don't have Carthage installed refer to [Installing Carthage](https://github.com/Carthage/Carthage#installing-carthage).

+- Change directory to the top level source code directory.
+- Run `carthage bootstrap --platform iOS` before opening the project in Xcode

+You can also run the unit tests to do the above and ensure everything seems in order: `./run_tests.sh`

 ### Developer details
 If you're not part of the DuckDuckGo team, you should provide your Apple developer account id, app id, and group id prefix in an `ExternalDeveloper.xcconfig` file.
 To do that:

  1. Run `cp Configuration/DuckDuckGoDeveloper.xcconfig Configuration/ExternalDeveloper.xcconfig`
  2. Edit `Configuration/ExternalDeveloper.xcconfig` and change the values of all fields
  3. Clean and rebuild the project

-### Dependencies
-We use Carthage for dependency management.
-If you don't have Carthage installed refer to [Installing Carthage](https://github.com/Carthage/Carthage#installing-carthage).

-Run `carthage bootstrap --platform iOS` before opening the project in Xcode

-You can also run the unit tests to do the above and ensure everything seems in order: `./run_tests.sh`

 ### SwiftLint
 We use [SwifLint](https://github.com/realm/SwiftLint) for enforcing Swift style and conventions, so you'll need to [install it](https://github.com/realm/SwiftLint#installation).